-A new public sculpture in the Christchurch Greyfriars Church Garden to commemorate Christ’s Hospital School’s 350 years presence in the City of London, 1552-1902, was unveiled on 6 November by Alderman Sir Alan Yarrow (former Lord Mayor and member of the School’s governing Council).
+A new sculpture, in the Christchurch Greyfriars Church Garden, to commemorate Christ’s Hospital School’s 350 years presence in the City of London, 1552-1902, was unveiled on 6 November 2017 by Alderman Sir Alan Yarrow (former Lord Mayor and member of the School’s governing Council).

 Sir Alan Yarrow said: “It is a great honour to unveil a sculpture that marks not only a significant period in the history of Christ’s Hospital, but also celebrates life-changing education for the children who have crossed its threshold both in the City and in West Sussex.”

 Working with the City and Bank of America Merrill Lynch, the idea of a more permanent presence to mark the School’s London history evolved following a very successful exhibition of Christ’s Hospital’s history hosted by the bank, whose offices now occupy a large part of the School’s original site.